Langley, British Columbia (city): Childcare

 By 2024, Langley had 1,400 childcare spots, which was less than needed.

 In 2024, amid a shortage of childcare facilities in Langley, the City Council limited the opening of new childcare facilities within a section of downtown Langley.
 Mayor Nathan Pachal who supported the motion said that there was now an opportunity for the city to get creative to find new ways to create childcare spaces in other areas of the city, particularly residential areas.

 Parks

 There are over 17 public parks in this city.
 They range from small neighbourhood adventure playgrounds, to larger parks with nature trails, wildlife, and various sporting fields and equipment.

 Brydon Park

 This park contains an adventure playground, a paved play area for ball hockey and basketball, an intermediate soccer field, and a softball diamond.
-Public washrooms are available, though a close eye on your children is advisable, as used needles and other drug paraphernalia are often found lying in the open.
+Public washrooms are available.
 Brydon Lagoon is south of the park and has a peaceful perimeter walk around the lagoon where one may observe wildfowl and turtles.